-The Tennessee Titans have filed a lawsuit against University of Southern California and coach Lane Kiffin for “maliciously” luring away assistant running backs coach Kennedy Pola.
+The Tennessee Titans have sued the University of Southern California and coach Lane Kiffin for “maliciously” luring away assistant running backs coach Kennedy Pola.
 The lawsuit claims the hire disrupted planning and “potential loss of confidence by players.”

 The first complex legal question here is clear: do you really need an assistant running back coach?
 Wait, that’s not a legal question.
 Okay, how was it “malicious”?
 Was the purpose of the hire to destroy the Titans by hiring their assistant running back coach?
 What if they had gone after their head running back coach?
 Can you imagine the inhumanity?

 Look, we all get it.
 Lane Kiffin is doing a lot of things to damage his reputation.
-But what kind of message do you send when you file a lawsuit – against a university – for hiring a coach when the real thing you are mad about is that Kiffin did not “ask” for permission to hire the coach?
+But what kind of message do you send when you sue – against a university – for hiring a coach when the actual thing you are mad about is that Kiffin did not “ask” for permission to hire the coach?

 I complained last week about how celebrity lawsuits distort the public’s perception of what victims’ attorneys do.
 All these lawyers want to do, the public complains, is sue people.
-Actually, the goal is to reach a settlement before filing a lawsuit.
-How much effort did the Tennessee Titans make to settle this lawsuit.
-They filed a lawsuit about 20 minutes after they felt aggrieved.
+Actually, the goal is to settle before suing.
+How much effort did the Tennessee Titans make to settle?
+They sued about 20 minutes after they felt aggrieved.

 My point, by now, is obvious: everyone hates what lawyers do until they feel like they have been wronged.
 But I think it is crazy to be pro-plaintiff or pro-defendant.
-Every individual case should be judged on the merits and the totality of the circumstances.
+We should judge every individual case on the merits and the totality of the circumstances.

 Here, unless there are facts we don’t understand – which I concede is entirely possible although unlikely – this case by the Titans against USC is just ridiculous.
 Not every wrong should be remedied by a lawsuit.

 Also, the Titans should do their fans a favor.
-Any player who has “lost confidence” as a result of the loss of the assistant running back coach should be cut immediately.
+Any player who has “lost confidence” because of the loss of the assistant running back coach should be cut immediately.
 I don’t care if his name is Chris Johnson.
 Cut him.